kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 will be needed for each view and the best way to store that data.
 Make note of any database-level validations and foreign key relationships.

-### API Endpoints
+### Routes

-- `api-endpoints`
+- `routes`

-Link to a page that lists your Rails API endpoints.
+Link to a page that lists your Rails API endpoints and frontend React Router routes.
 Break these up between HTML and JSON endpoints.
-Discuss what params, if any, will be needed for each endpoint, and what information will be returned.
+Discuss what params, if any, will be needed for each route, and what information will be returned.

 ### Sample State